 Having led Chartism’s left wing after 1848, and subsequently all that remained of the movement, he had in later life joined the Radical wing of the Liberal Party, and was widely expected to win a seat in Parliament in the general election then under way.
-His son, Llewellyn Atherley-Jones KC (born 1851), became a well-known barrister and Liberal MP.
+Although it was not to be, his son, Llewellyn Atherley-Jones KC (born 1851), became a well-known barrister and Liberal MP.

 Among those in the carriages were the Executive Committee of both the Liberal Party and the Reform League.
 There were also many private carriages in one of which was Thomas Topping who had been in prison with Ernest Jones in 1848.
 At the cemetery, Edmund Beales delivered the Address.
 He said that Ernest Jones combined “the erudition of a scholar, the genius of the poet, the fervent eloquence of the orator and the courageous and fervent spirit of the undaunted patriot who no persecution could frighten from the advocacy of his principles, whilst no temptation or threatened loss of fortune could tempt him to betray them.”